Finish It!

 Final Result

 The final version of Finish It! is as social as it is competitive.
-Players can joke with and tease each other over the result of different design elements in the game, such as the play of any of the special cards.
-However, they are also trying to beat each other and be the first one to reach the winning square.
-This juxtaposition of socialization and competition allows for a unique and interesting game play.
-Being able to test our product and listen to feedback allowed us to provide a game that creates an enjoyable experience for people.
+Players joke with and tease each other over the result of different design elements—like the play of special cards or landing on Joker spaces.
+But they're also trying to beat each other and be the first to reach the winning square.

 What I Learned

-Designing Finish It! taught me that fun, social experiences are just as intentional as functional ones.
+Fun, social experiences are just as intentional as functional ones.
 Every laugh, surprise, or competitive moment stemmed from design choices—whether it was the balance of action cards or the placement of Joker tiles.

 Most importantly, this project helped me understand how to design systems that create conversation.
 The most memorable parts weren't just about winning—they were about shared jokes, creative prompts, and the unpredictability that brought people together.
 That's something I've carried into every product I've designed since.